 4) Stop the lunchtime madness with kitchen organization for kids

 Kids grow out of clothes incredibly fast.
-The best way to help them keep their closets tidy is to regularly purge and make sure that wearable everyday items are easy to access.
-Here’s a simple plan for better kids closet organization:
+Help them keep their closets tidy by regularly removing old items and making sure that wearable everyday items are easy to access.

 - Formal wear & costumes all the way in the back